IDSGAN: Generative Adversarial Networks for Attack Generation against Intrusion Detection: Methodology

-Although the main purpose of the adversarial attack examples generation is to evade IDS, the premise is that this generation should retain the attack function of the traffic.
+Although the aim of IDSGAN's generating adversarial attack examples is to evade IDS, the premise is that this generation should retain the original attack functionality of malicious traffic so that such traffic generated based on the adversarial records from IDSGAN can be reproduced and launch network attacks in reality.

-According to the attack principles and purposes, it is evident that each category of attacks has its functional features, which represent the basic function of this attack.
-On the other word, the attack attribute remains undisturbed if we only change the nonfunctional features, not the functional features.
-Therefore, in order to avoid invalidating the traffic, we must keep the functional features of each attack unchanged.
-For the nonfunctional features of one attack which don't represent the function relevant to that attack, we can alter or retain them.
-These retained features in the generation, including functional features, are called the unmodified features in this paper.
-As shown in \cite{lee2000framework}, the functional features of each category of attacks in NSL-KDD are presented in Table \ref{table:function_features}.
+Based on the attack principles and purposes, it is evident that each category of attacks has its specific functional features representing the basic functionality of this attack.
+It means that, in adversarial example generations, the attack attribute would remain unaltered if we solely fine-tuned nonfunctional features, not functional features.
+Thus, in our mechanism, the functional features of each attack should be kept unchanged to preserve malicious functionalities.
+The mechanism allows the fine-tuning or retention of nonfunctional features that do not represent the functionality relevant to that attack.
+These retained features, including functional features, are named the unmodified features in our work.
+The functional features of each attack category in NSL-KDD are in Table~\ref{table:function_features}.